 Fermenting crocks & Carboys

 For making wine and beer from such things as carrot, parsnip, rhubarb, birch, raspberry, elderberry, honey, and more you’ll want some carboys in varying sizes.
 We use small 1 gallon carboys most often.
 When you are making wines and other wild crafted items the small size is far more practical than the large 5 gallon carboys.
-They make it easy to make up small batches.
-We’ve also got a wide mouth 1.5 gallon carboy that I LOVE because of how easy it is to clean.
+They make it easy to make up small batches and they can be used for a lot of other things as well.

 For sauerkraut, kim-chi, apple cider vinegar and other fermented products you will be well served to get yourself some fermenting crocks.
 I love the larger crocks for making things like sauerkraut and apple cider vinegar.
 I also use the Masontops Complete Mason Jar Fermentation Kit for smaller batches of ferments such as grape leaves, fiddleheads and beet kvass.
 Our fridge is always filled with mason jars of various foods we’ve fermented over the summer.

 Although there are many items which are nice to have, and certainly make jobs easier, the above essentials can give you a lot of homesteading capabilities.
 With only those tools, you have the ability to prepare and preserve a wide variety of food, to dazzle friends and neighbors, and even get a little drunk.

 With the right essential tools, a willingness to work hard, and an ability to improvise you can do almost anything.
 There is an old saying: “Fear the man who only owns one gun.”
 Where does it come from?
 It comes from the fact that the man who only owns one gun only shoots one gun, meaning he is probably pretty good with it.
 The same applies to kitchen tools: you’re far better off to know a few tools well, rather than having all the toys and not having the skill to use them.